 She’s passionate about growth mindset, learning all about brain development and creating an environment where children can reach their full potential.
 In her spare time she enjoys keeping up to date on new medical trends, all things homeschooling, traveling, cooking, bee-keeping, beautiful sunsets, and spending time with family and friends.

 Ruth Cooper loves math and math-related topics, enjoys the mystery and beauty inherent to the mathematical and engineering worlds, and works to share that delight with others.
 She believes each student learns in his or her own way and the ultimate goal is to find what it will take for each student to be successful in their studies.
 To that end, Ruth has taught and tutored math/math-related subjects (K-Calculus) since she was in high school, teaching math online for the past 10 years.

 Ruth lives with her husband, Jason, their three boys, and the memory of a fish in Virginia Beach.
-She is a homeschool graduate, a Saxon "survivor," holds a Master's in Business Administration from Heriot-Watt University (Edinburgh, Scotland), a partial degree in Pre-Med Biomedical Engineering from Virginia Commonwealth University, and is currently working towards a second Master's in NILD Educational Therapy and a PhD in Education with a focus in Mathematics Instruction at Regent University.
+She is a homeschool graduate, a Saxon "survivor," holds a Master's in Business Administration from Heriot-Watt University (Edinburgh, Scotland), a partial degree in Pre-Med Biomedical Engineering from Virginia Commonwealth University, and is currently working towards a second Master's in Mathematics Instruction with concentrations in NILD Educational Therapy and Autism Studies and a Ph.D. in Advanced Leadership at Regent University.